-Crowds had lined the streets to see Queen Beatrix and her family ride by in an open-top bus during the Netherlands' annual holiday.
+Crowds had lined the streets to see Queen Beatrix and her family ride by in an open-top bus during the Netherlands' annual holiday of Queen's Day.
 See who the Dutch royal family are »

-As the bus moved along, a black hatchback zoomed past it.
-The crowds were behind barriers off the road, but security officials and journalists, including many cameramen, were in the road as the car went by.
+As the bus moved along, a small black car zoomed past it.
+The crowds were behind barriers off the road, but security officials and journalists, including many cameramen, were in the road as the Suzuki car went by.

 The car crashed into the low metal railing around a column on the side of the road.
 The vehicle appeared heavily damaged even before the crash, but the reason for that was unclear.

 There was no one other than the driver in the car at the time, police spokeswoman Esther Naber said.